-Starting January 2022, Kenya Revenue Authority will start taxing all dowry payments in an attempt to check the budget deficit that has been widened by the runaway corruption in Kenya.
+Starting in July, Kenya Revenue Authority will start taxing all dowry payments in an attempt to check the budget deficit that has been widened by the runaway corruption in Kenya.
 This is also in line with the government’s policy to become an upper Middle Income Country by 2030 through increased taxation.

 Walk Down the Wallet

 “We have realized that a lot of money is going into dowry and this is not declared by the recipients.
 Our estimates show that the dowry industry is worth 365 billion shillings and we are targeting a fixed tax of 15% on this.
 This is way much lower than the corporate tax of 30%.”